WHAT EXACTLY IS HOMESCHOOLING?

 A Facebook friend asked a question the other day that blew me away.
 It was very simple, yet it showed me that you can never assume anything about what people know, and that what is clear as crystal to you may be clear as mud to someone else.

-She asked, “What is homeschooling?”
+She asked, “What exactly is homeschooling anyway?”

 Now, she isn’t uneducated.
 She is, in fact, a very intelligent person.
 But she was pointing out, during a conversation we were having, that not everyone actually knows what homeschooling is – and that, if I’m going to help people make the transition into homeschooling, I need to make sure they even know what homeschooling is in the first place!